The Top 71 Container Garden Ideas – Landscaping and Design

 With a big enough planter, you can even grow ornamental shrubs and trees on your patio.
 Citrus trees, eucalyptus, hibiscus, and palms are perfect for a tropical look.
 For an old English garden, sprinkle rose and hydrangea bushes around your patio.

-8. Plant Decor Container Garden Ideas
+8. Stylish Plant Decor

 Plants have been used as living artwork throughout much of human history.
 The art of topiary pruning dates back to the Roman Empire, if not further.
 So it’s pretty impressive to see these trends hold strong even in today’s landscaping.